David Toko – Hawkes Bay Business Connector / Local Government

-David Toko, a dynamic Business Connector at the Hawkes Bay Chamber of Commerce.
+David Toko is a dynamic Business Connector at the Hawkes Bay Chamber of Commerce.
 David’s career journey is a compelling narrative of perseverance, adaptability, and the power of community.
-Born in Otago and raised in North Cromwell, David’s path has been shaped by diverse experiences and a relentless drive to support others.
+Born in Otago and raised in Cromwell, David’s path has been shaped by diverse experiences and a relentless drive to support others.

 In this interview, David opens up about his early career struggles and triumphs.
 From working long, gruelling shifts in the printing industry to seizing a life-changing opportunity with Harvey Norman, David’s story is one of resilience and transformation.
 His candid reflections on the challenges he faced, including a significant setback in Palmerston North, reveal a man who has learned to turn adversity into opportunity.